Tesla Vision Update:

 - Smart Summon: navigates your vehicle to your location or location of your choice via the Tesla app.

-In the near future, once these features achieve performance parity to today’s vehicles, they will be restored via a series of over-the-air software updates.
+Once these features achieve performance parity to vehicles equipped with USS, vision-based vehicles will have these features restored via a series of over-the-air software updates.
 All other available Autopilot, Enhanced Autopilot and Full Self-Driving capability features will be active at delivery, depending on order configuration.

 Given the incremental improvements already achieved with Tesla Vision, and our roadmap of future Autopilot improvements and abilities, we are confident that this is the best strategy for the future of Autopilot and the safety of our customers.